craigbutcher/craigbutcher.github.io/src/notes/2021/weeknotes-18.md

 ## The Mitchells vs the Machines

 On the back of last week mayhem along with everything else happening including a much deserved bank holiday weekend, we kicked back and watched The Mitchells vs the Machines on Netflix.
 The result?
 We absolutely love it and could not stop laughing throughout.
-It definitely touched on a lot of issues of relying on the Wi-Fi, AI going to go berserk (not really...), and of course, family issues.
+It definitely touched on a lot of issues of relying on the Wi-Fi, AI going to go berserk, and the classic family issues.
 Zany, colourful, and running in parallels with memes, YouTube, and pure weirdness.
 Love it!

 [Check out the trailer over at YouTube.](https://www.youtube.com/watch?v=_ak5dFt8Ar0)